CosmoLike/cocoa/README.md

 - We assume here the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual), so conda environments can be created.
 If this is not the case, refer to the Appendix [Miniconda Installation](#overview_miniconda) for further instructions.

-- The conda installation method should be the preferable method in the vast majority of cases.
-If, for some reason, the user cannot work with conda, then see Appendix [Installation of Cocoa's required packages via Cocoa's internal cache](#required_packages_cache) as it contains instructions for a much slower but conda-independent installation method.
+- The conda installation method should be the chosen installation method in the overwhelming majority of cases.
+In the rare cases the user cannot work with conda, then see Appendix [Installation of Cocoa's required packages via Cocoa's internal cache](#required_packages_cache) as it contains instructions for a much slower but conda-independent installation method.

 ## Installation of Cobaya base code <a name="cobaya_base_code"></a>

-**Step 1:** Activate the conda cocoa environment.
+**Step :one:**: Activate the conda cocoa environment.

         $ conda activate cocoapy38

-**Step 2:** Clone the repository.
+**Step :two:**: Clone the repository.

         $(cocoa) git clone --depth 1 https://github.com/CosmoLike/cocoa.git cocoa

-**Step 3:** Go to cocoa main folder,
+**Step :three:**: Go to `cocoa` main folder,

         $(cocoa) cd ./cocoa/Cocoa

-**Step 4:** Run the script `setup_cocoa_installation_packages` via
+**Step :four:**: Run the script `setup_cocoa_installation_packages` via

         $(cocoa) source setup_cocoa_installation_packages

 The script `setup_cocoa_installation_packages` decompresses the data files and installs a few necessary packages that have not been installed via conda.

-**Step 5:** Finally, run the script `compile_external_modules` by typing
+**Step :five:**: Run the script `compile_external_modules` by typing

         $(cocoapy38) source compile_external_modules